About Stealth Core Trainer

-Based on our research, we believe the Stealth Plankster Core Trainer is efficient at making planking fun via the games you can play on the Stealth app.
-In this sense, we think it offers an incentivized approach to planking that you won’t get without it.
+The Stealth Plankster Core Trainer is efficient at making planking fun via the games you can play on the Stealth app.
+It offers an incentivized approach to planking that you won’t get without it.

 The downside to the equipment is that it can be cost-prohibitive at $99 through the As Seen on TV site, although that price represents a $50 discount over the Stealth Body Fitness site and Amazon.

-Also, Android users had troubles with the app that seemed to clear up with the app’s newest update.
+Also, Android users had trouble with the app that seemed to clear up with the app’s newest update.